Sacchan-VRC/SaccFlightAndVehicles/README.txt

 EngineController.cs--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 This is the main control script for air vehicles.
 There are values in here that other scripts use to work, for example the bool Passenger is used in the SoundController script.
 The owner / pilot does almost everything in this script.
 Everyone else just uses it to work out if they've just touched down so soundcontroller can play the touchown sound.
+The pilot has many capabilities and functions and they're all processed here.
+AAM Targeting: If a target is within 15 degrees the plane will target it and begin to lock on.
+After lock on delay duration, you can fire a missile. two targets are within the 15 degrees, it will target the one with the lower angle.
+The Radarlock event is sent once every second while the plane has a target in it's sights, the radarlock animation lasts 1.1 seconds, this allows for an alarm to play constantly while targeted.
+AGM Targeting: move the camera around with the right hand in VR or head in desktop, to lock a target pull the trigger or click the mouse. the camera will lock onto the position you clicked, or if it detects an AGMTarget nearby it'll lock that.
+Once locked, you can fire an AGM by double tapping the trigger or left click.
+To unlock from target tap the trigger or click once, and wait 0.4 seconds.
+Smoke: To change smoke color, pull and hold the trigger when you activate it, and move your hand around, XYZ axis movement changes RGB color correspondingly.
+Catapult: The plane will lock onto a catapult if the plane's orientation is within 15 degrees of the catapult's trigger object.
+Cruise: Tries to keep the plane moving at a constant speed.
+To change the target speed, pull and hold the trigger with Cruise selected and move your right hand back and forth.

 Controls Desktop:
 Shift: Increase Forward